indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_packaging_resources.rst

 :py:meth:`PythonPackagingPolicy.set_resource_handling_mode` is
-just a convenience method for manipulating a collection of attributes on ``PythonPackagingPolicy`` instances.
+just a convenience method for manipulating a collection of attributes on :py:class:`PythonPackagingPolicy` instances.
 If you don't like the behavior of its pre-defined modes, feel free to adjust attributes to suit your needs.
 You can even configure things to emit both *classified* and *files* variants simultaneously!